scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 .. figure:: figs/wait_compute_io_rms.pdf

    Detailed timing analysis for the RMSD analysis task.
-   Individual times per task were measured for different testing configurations (Table :ref:`tab:configurations`) **A** and **D**: Average waiting time for the task to be executed by the Dask scheduler.
+   Individual times per task were measured for different testing configurations (Table :ref:`tab:configurations`).
+   **A** and **D**: Average waiting time for the task to be executed by the Dask scheduler.
    **B** and **E**: Total average compute time per task.
    **C** and **F**: Total average read I/O time per task.